avimehenwal/avimehenwal.in/content/blog/terminal-cockpits-with-tmux.md

 ## Tmux scripting

-* various porjects may have various setups
+* various projects may have various setups
+* New tmux window for each project

 ## Listing, renaming and killing windows and panes